 Conclusion

-In this tutorial, we've walked through the process of setting up Tekton Triggers with GitHub integration, enabling seamless automation of CI tasks in response to GitHub events.
-We've installed Tekton Triggers, set up RBAC, created an Event Listener, Trigger Binding, and Trigger Template, and exposed the Event Listener to the outside world.
-We've also configured the GitHub webhook to send events to the Event Listener.
+In this tutorial, we’ve walked through the process of setting up Tekton Triggers with GitHub integration, enabling seamless automation of CI tasks in response to GitHub events.
+We’ve installed Tekton Triggers, set up RBAC, created an Event Listener, Trigger Binding, and Trigger Template, and exposed the Event Listener to the outside world.
+We’ve also configured the GitHub webhook to send events to the Event Listener.
 With this setup in place, we can now automate CI workflows in response to GitHub events, ensuring that code changes are tested and integrated into the main codebase frequently and reliably.
-You can find the all the related scripts and code for this tutorial from here.
-If you have any issue regarding this tutorial, mention your issue in the comment section or reach me through my E-mail.

 Happy Coding